The CentraSep® Process

-Before the process cycle, the positive locking clutch couples the blade assembly to the bowl drive.
+Before the process cycle on the CentraSep industrial centrifuge, the positive locking clutch couples the blade assembly to the bowl drive.
 This patented clutch design ensures that the blade assembly rotates at the same speed as the bowl, keeping the fluids flowing smoothly.
 The single motor is linked to the main spindle via a single chevron-style timing belt and pulley design that prevents any slippage.

 CentraSep Working in Situations with Multiple Fabrication Machines

 As the process cycle begins, the variable frequency drive rapidly accelerates the rotor assembly to the required processing speed.
 Dirty fluid is then pumped through the injector tube, where an accelerator forces it into the rotating bowl.
 The blade assembly eliminates slip while the centrifugal force extracts solids and packs them to the bowl wall.
 As more dirty fluid enters the bowl, clean fluid is forced out through the bowl mouth.